haoranhfut/FF-GAN/readme.md

 2. **Pretrained Models**
    1. [Bi-LSTM pretrained by Attn-GAN for bird](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V).
    2. [Bi-LSTM pretrained by Attn-GAN for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ)
-   3. the pretrained models of our FF-GAN which obtain the best performance in our paper.
+   3. the [pretrained models](https://pan.baidu.com/s/18MfAg6yy621O7AZNjld4sg?pwd=9jpb) of our FF-GAN which obtain the best performance in our paper,CODE:9jpb.

 3. Training
    * Modify the parameters in parse to your local path